Lennard-Jones fluid

 Deleted 1 atoms, new total = 1149

-Add the following lines to input.md.lammps.
+Add the following lines into input.md.lammps.
 Note the absence of Simulation settings section, because the settings are taken from the .data file.

 # 4) Visualization